sisinflab/The-Idiosyncratic-Effects-of-Adversarial-Training/README.md

-# Characterizing the Bias Amplification and Beyond-Accuracy Reduction in Adversarial Personalized Ranking
+# Understanding the Effects of Adversarial Personalized Ranking Optimization Method on Beyond-Accuracy Recommendation Quality

-This file presents the reproducibility details of the paper. **Characterizing the Bias Amplification and Beyond-Accuracy Reduction in Adversarial Personalized Ranking** submitted at SIGIR 2021 (Submission-id: 135)
+This file presents the reproducibility details of the paper. **CUnderstanding the Effects of Adversarial Personalized Ranking Optimization Method on Beyond-Accuracy Recommendation Quality** submitted at RecSys 2021

 **Table of Contents:**
 - [Requirements](#requirements)